A lower in sugar granola made from oats, with olive oil and a touch of honey. A versatile base recipe – get creative

 All this talk of granola has led me to question what exactly is the perfect granola combination? (as well as the etymology of this odd word – any ideas?).
 Always start with a base of oats, or choose to add whole grains like quinoa or buckwheat?
 Then there’s the fat, sweetener and all the added extras to consider too.
 Finally, after all these decisions have been made we need to make decisions on the cooking method.
 The permutations and combinations are endless!

 When devising my perfect recipe it was really important for me to keep the sugar content low.
 Most of us are aware that even with a wealth of wholesome ingredients in granola, you add a tonne of sugar into the mix and you move swiftly from a whole grain dish to a very occasional treat; In fact I’ve tried many a granola that might as well have been labelled ‘flapjack’.
-The majority of the liquid that coats the oats in this recipe is a good source of fat in coconut oil, and the added sugar honey is just 30g in total – approx 3g per serving.
-Obviously you’ll need to also take into account added sugar from any dried fruit you may add.
+The majority of the liquid that coats the oats in this recipe is olive oil (you can also use coconut), and the added sugar honey is much less than you’d find in commercially bought granola.

 When making granola I personally prefer to toast just the oats in the oven and then add seeds, dried fruit and coconut half way through cooking.
 I just don’t like the way the nuts burn, or the dried fruit over caramelises in the full heat of a hot oven.
-This recipe totally allows you complete creative freedom on the end dish; fill it up with what ever you like, then serve it with fresh seasonal fruit, good quality organic or coconut yoghurt, and perhaps an extra drizzle of milk.
+This recipe totally allows you complete creative freedom on the end dish; fill it up with what ever you like, then serve it with fresh seasonal fruit, Greek, natural or coconut yoghurt, and perhaps an extra drizzle of milk.

 - 400g jumbo oats